Gerwyn Price: Personal life

 While his official darting nickname is "the Iceman", Price is often nicknamed "Gezzy".
 He is married to Bethan, and the couple have two children.
+Following Price's controversial victory in the 2018 Grand Slam of Darts final, he spoke out about how his then-12-year-old daughter had received online abuse on Twitter.
+He called on his own followers to report the troll, and said that he wanted the culprit "kicked off of Twitter".

+In 2003, Price was found guilty of an unprovoked attack on a stranger in a pub in Blackwood.
 In 2010, Price was punched outside a pub in Bargoed, causing an injury which required 42 stitches to his forehead and five to his chin, as well as suffering a brain haemorrhage and nerve damage to an eyebrow.
 His attacker, Owen Body, received a 12-month jail term.
 Price also received a suspended jail sentence for assaulting Body on the same evening.

-Following Price's controversial victory in the 2018 Grand Slam of Darts final, he spoke out about how his then-12-year-old daughter, Emily, had received online abuse on Twitter, in relation to his antics in the Grand Slam final.
-He called on his own followers to report the troll, and said that he wanted the culprit "kicked off of Twitter".

 Outside of darts, Price owns a fish and chip shop in Markham.

+Ahead of the 2025 Caerphilly by-election, Price expressed his support for Reform UK.
+He reiterated his support for Reform UK ahead of the 2026 Senedd election.